santisoler/cv/README.md

 pandoc --standalone --css style.css --from markdown --to html5 -o cv.pdf cv.md
 ```

-Moreover, I can still generate a html version of my CV in case I want to
+Moreover, I can still generate a html version of my CV.
-publish it as a website.

 ## How to use `wkhtmltopdf` on headless systems?